 Med-Peds began in the late 1960s at the University of Rochester (NY), Tufts University (Baystate), and University of North Carolina.
 These schools played a large role in the formation of early Med-Peds residency programs.
-Many new programs were organized in the 1980s and 1990s, and there are now 78 in the nation.
-In the 2017 Match, there were 405 total applicants (342 US seniors) and 381 residency positions offered.
+Many new programs were organized in the 1980s and 1990s, and there are now 79 in the nation.
 The largest programs take 14 residents per year, but most take between four and eight.
 Several Med-Peds programs are expanding to accommodate an increased interest in the field.

 Med-Peds continues to be a small (but rapidly growing) field, with more than 6,500 graduates around the country.
 Residency programs are accredited by the ACGME.
 According to the National Med-Peds Residents Association (NMPRA) 50% of graduates are practicing primary care with 77-93% of those treating pediatric and adult patients and 40% of those working in academic positions.
 About 25% go onto fellowships, and 50% of this group pursue combined fellowships.
 Another 15% pursue hospitalist careers.